 Over the years, they have used Alphalyse for individual analyses on early-stage products, including protein identification by nanoLC-MS/MS.

 However, when the client scaled up the production, one product showed decreased stability.
 Therefore, a combination of analyses, including intact mass analysis, peptide mapping, N- and C-terminal sequencing, and antibody disulfide bonds analysis, were performed to locate the mAb’s structural differences causing issues with stability.

-Based on the results, the client could intelligently optimize the process to overcome the problem.
+The client could intelligently optimize the process to overcome the problem based on the results.
 Afterward, they decided to include this characterization program as a quality check of future batches.